 Sound output through the headphone port is notably weaker and noisier than using the same headphones plugged directly into a Mac.
 Perhaps this has something to do with the display’s pre-amp, or a limited audio signal from the USB-C cable.

 The SW271C also doesn’t have speakers, so you’ll need to connect speakers to your laptop, desktop, or hub.

 The SW271C features a number of intriguing bells and whistles: Paper Color Sync, GamutDuo mode, the HotKey Puck, portrait mode.
 But what really matters is color, accuracy, and the quality of the screen itself.

-Yes, there are some rough edges here and there, but when you boil everything down and get to the heart of the experience — editing photos and videos — my experience these past few weeks has been fantastic.
+Yes, there are some rough edges here and there, but when you boil everything down and get to the heart of the experience — editing photos and videos — the display has been a solid improvement over my old iMac.
 It feels great to be editing again on a matte display, and I love the peace-of-mind offered by all the easily selectable color modes.